Lake Superior and Ishpeming 18: Excursion service on the MHRR and SLRG

 Simultaneously, under the guidance of businessman Ed Ellis and his company, Iowa Pacific Holdings, the Rio Grande Scenic Railroad (RGSR) was operating tourist trains on the San Luis and Rio Grande (SLRG) freight mainline in Colorado, and the railroad utilized one steam locomotive, Southern Pacific 1744.
 The RGSR purchased Nos.
-18 and 20 from Fleming to expand their steam fleet, and the two SC-4's were shipped again to Alamosa, Colorado in early 2008.
+18 and 20 from Fleming to expand their steam fleet, and the two SC-4s were shipped again to Alamosa, Colorado in early 2008.
 Beginning in May, while No. 1744 began to undergo heavy boiler repairs, No. 18 pulled the RGSR's excursion and photographer trains on the SLRG's former Denver and Rio Grande Western La Veta Pass line between Alamosa and La Veta.
+No. 20 was also retained as a source of spare parts.

 The No. 18 locomotive last operated under RGSR ownership in 2013 before it was put into storage.
 Within the ensuing years, Iowa Pacific Holdings and the SLRG were running into financial troubles and creating debt.
 In 2017, the SLRG took a $5 million loan from an investment firm in Illinois, but the company subsequently defaulted on the loan and created a $4.6 million debt.
 In September 2019, the SLRG filed for Chapter 11 bankruptcy, and the RGSR and all its equipment, including No. 18, were put into receivership.
 The SC-4 was put up for sale along with most of the company's roster via equipment dealer Ozark Mountain Railcar.
+No. 20 was sold in October 2020 to the city of Allen, Texas, and it was moved to their heritage center for static display.

+Colebrookdale Railroad

-On March 27, 2021, the Colebrookdale Railroad announced that they would cooperate with the Maguire Family Foundation to acquire No. 18 and to lease and operate it on their excursion trains.
-In June, locomotive and its tender were shipped separately from Alamosa to the Colebrookdale Railroad's location in Boyertown, Pennsylvania, and crews began to work on the SC-4 inside a small building in Glasgow.
+On March 27, 2021, it was announced that No. 18 would be purchased by the Maguire Family Foundation, who also reached an agreement with the Colebrookdale Railroad (EBGX) to lease and operate it on their excursion trains.
+In June, the locomotive and its tender were shipped separately from Alamosa to the Colebrookdale Railroad's location in Boyertown, Pennsylvania, and crews began to work on the SC-4 inside a small building in Glasgow.
 No. 18's flue time expired in 2022, so its boiler requires another 1,472-day inspection before running again.